scloud19/SECipedia/Node/basics.md

 		Types of streams
-			Readable - You can only read from the stream Writable - You can only write from the stream Duplex - You can do both
+			Readable - You can only read from the stream Writable - You can only write from the stream writable
+					When inspecting a writable stream, if you see a writable property == true Duplex - You can do both
 			Transform - Allows you to change the data as it moves through the stream (you can to reads and writes) "Classic" -